-In this blog, Aaron Carpenter, Senior Editor at Huble Digital, explains how the once "rock-solid" wall between marketing and PR has crumbled over the years, leading to the two working together to deliver campaign results.
+In this blog, We explain how the once "rock-solid" wall between marketing and PR has crumbled over the years, leading to the two working together to deliver campaign results.

 Like rival siblings, marketing and PR have always had a love/hate relationship.

 One discipline remained stoic in its insistence on only focusing on Earned Media and press coverage, while the other roamed the domain of Owned and Paid Media – neither one showed a particular interest in the other until it came to taking credit for results.

 This has become particularly true since the emergence of Inbound Marketing in 2002 and more recently Inbound PR.

 These disciplines can no longer exist in a vacuum and have become highly reliant on each other.
 We are living proof: our PR team is sat directly next to our Inbound Marketing experts and there haven’t been any family feuds yet!